kubestellar/kubestellar/docs/content/en/docs/Coding Milestones/PoC2023q1/edge-scheduler.md

 The edge scheduler monitors the EdgePlacement, Location, and SyncTarget objects and maintains the results of matching.
 {{% /pageinfo %}}

+###Pre-requisite:
-Pre-requisite: You will need GO to compile and run kubectl-ws plugin from kcp and edgescheduler from kcp-edge
+  You will need GO to compile and run kubectl-ws plugin from kcp and edgescheduler from kcp-edge
 ```console
 brew install go
 ```

-#### Steps to try the edge scheduler
+### Steps to try the edge scheduler

+#### Pull the kcp and kcp-edge source code, build the kubectl-ws binary, and start kcp
 open a terminal window(1) and clone the latest kcp-edge source:
 ```console
 git clone https://github.com/kcp-dev/edge-mc